 22. Analyze the sale cycles in your favorite stores to get items on discount

-Most stores run rotational sale cycle to rotate their stock on their shelves.
+Most stores run rotational sales cycles to rotate their stock on their shelves.
 You could maximize your savings by analyzing these sale cycles in your favorite stores, so you’ll know when to stock up.

-You can do this by tracking your fave store’s ads for a few months to recognize the different cycles of items you most buy.
+You can do this by tracking your fave store’s ads for a few months to recognize the different cycles of items youbuy most.
 When the sale comes around, stock up on items you need to last until the next sale cycle.

 23. Use a smaller shopping cart